-On 2 April 2020, the Court of Justice of the European Union (CJEU) delivered its ruling in Coty Germany v.
-Amazon - marking a development for online marketplaces in relation to liability issues.
+Online Marketplace Liability: Court of Justice of the European Union Ruling in Coty v.
+Amazon n April 2, 2020, the Court of Justice of the European Union ("CJEU") delivered its ruling in Coty Germany v.
+Amazon-a case that raised important questions regarding the liability of online marketplaces.
 The case had raised the possibility that online marketplaces could be found directly liable for infringing products sold on their platforms.